shawnyu5/gh-ac/README.md

 - `gh ac dispatch` - create a workflow dispatch event
   - `gh ac dispatch --ref <branch_name>` to select the branch to dispatch the workflow from.
 Defaults to the current branch
   - input can be passed to the workflow in the form `gh ac dispatch -d key=val -d key2=val2`
+- `gh ac cleanup` - cleanup old workflows in the Github actions tab, whose workflow files has been renamed, or deleted.
+Old workflows are identified by workflows that has the same name as the path to the workflow file.
+  - This is no longer an issue in the Public Github.
+Workflows are automatically removed once their action files are deleted.
+This is still an issue in GHE.
+  - For example, a workflow called `.github/workflows/ci.yml`, whose path is `.github/workflows/ci.yml` will be considered an old workflow, which will be cleaned up.